Fujuriphyes hydra: Description

 Fujuriphyes hydra adults of both genders exhibit very similar body proportions with no distinct sexual dimorphic size change.
-Specimens range in length between 649.7–657.7 µm, with a mean length of 654.0 µm.
-The widest point of adults is on segment 6, with a sternal width between 179.4–270.7 µm, and a mean width of 215.6 µm.
+Specimens range in length between 649.7 and 657.7 μm, with a mean length of 654.0 μm.
+The widest point of adults is on segment 6, with a sternal width between 179.4 and 270.7 μm, and a mean width of 215.6 μm.
 F. hydra as well as Fujuriphyes dagon have elongated lateral spines on terminal segment 11, distinguishing them from several Caribbean species.
-The length of the spines is between 201.7–202.2 µm, approximately 30% that of the full body length.
+The length of the spines is between 201.7 and 202.2 μm, approximately 30% that of the full body length.

 As with a number of other species, the body of F. hydra has a series of processes or elevations along the length of the body.
 F. hydra is distinguishable from other species in having the series of processes running from segment 1 all the way through segment 10, while in other species the segment count is smaller.
-The oral ring is comprised of nine stylets in a flexible single unit.
+The oral ring consists of nine stylets in a flexible single unit.
 The stylets each are cone shaped tapering upwards from base to tip.
 Males are distinguishable from females by having ventromedially placed tubes present on segment 2.